 Laparoscopic surgery places additional demands on the surgeon compared to open surgery.
-Factors which contribute to the challenge of laparoscopic surgery are: Conversion of 2D image information to real life 3D movements, differences of visuospatial processing with unfamiliar hand movements and the change in field of vision when appreciated through a laparoscopic camera.
+Factors which contribute to the challenge of laparoscopic surgery are: Conversion of 2D image information to real life 3D movements, differences of visuospatial processing with unfamiliar hand movements and the change in field of vision when appreciated through a laparoscopic camera(7).

-Video gaming has been shown to have a positive effect on hand-eye co-ordination, improve visuo-spatial ability and improve cognitive flexibility.
-It has been studied as a means to improve laparoscopic skill acquisition due to the similar requirement of developing 3D-visual spatial skills, translating movements through an instrument (or controller) and interpreting the effects of these movements through a video image.
-The first paper showing a positive link between Laparoscopic Skills and Video game exposure was published in 2003 by Rosenburg et al. In this study of 25 surgical residents with limited prior exposure to Laparoscopic surgery, it was found that videogame players achieved better results in firsttime laparoscopic skill assessment than non-videogamers.
+Video gaming has been shown to have a positive effect on hand-eye co-ordination(7). improve visuo-spatial ability(8,9) and improve cognitive flexibility(10).
+It has been studied as a means to improve laparoscopic skill acquisition due to the similar requirement of developing 3D-visual spatial skills, translating movements through an instrument (or controller) and interpreting the effects of these movements through a video image(11,12).
+The first paper showing a positive link between Laparoscopic Skills and Video game exposure was published in 2003 by Rosenburg et al(13).
+In this study of 25 surgical residents with limited prior exposure to Laparoscopic surgery, it was found that videogame players achieved better results in first-time laparoscopic skill assessment than nonvideogamers.
 Since then, numerous papers have likewise supported the positive effect of videogaming on laparoscopic skill acquisition.
-A review by Yanwen et al entitled "Does plaving video games improve Laparoscopic Skills" concluded that medical students and experienced laparoscopic surgeons with ongoing video game experience had superior laparoscopic skills for simulated tasks in terms of time to completion, improved efficiency and fewer errors when compared to non-gaming counterparts.
+A review by Yanwen et al reached a conclusion that ongoing videogame exposure improved laparoscopic skill simulator performance in the domains of improved efficiency, lower error score and shorter completion time.
+These improvements were seen in medical students as well as surgeons already adept in laparoscopic surgery (11).
 However, the majority of these studies conducted utilised console gaming such as the Sony Playstation, Xbox and Nintendo Wii where physical controllers are used to dictate on screen movements.
 With respect to examining the association between laparoscopic skills and smartphone - or touch based gaming, the current evidence is extremely limited.
-In modern day practice, a smartphone is an easily accessible mobile device possessed by virtually all clinicians.
+In modern day practice, a smartphone is an easily accessible mobile device possessed by almost all clinicians.
 Hence, the potential for gaming exposure is greater and more convenient compared to console platforms.
 The goal of this study was to address whether the positive effect of video-gaming on laparoscopic skill acquisition can be extended to smartphone gaming.